 Welcome to Season 2 of Real Life.
 This year, we’re teaming up with The Life Foundation to bring you stories from the winners of their scholarship essay contest.
 In our Season premiere, Chuck and Eric had the opportunity to interview Shane LaBarge, the 2013 grand prize winner, about losing his father when his family needed him most.

-Shane LaBarge said his dad died early on during his first year of college, which meant that he had to grapple with the reality of supporting both himself and his family without the financial safety net that a life insurance payout would have given them.
+Shane LaBarge’s dad died early on during his first year of college, which meant that he had to grapple with the reality of supporting both himself and his family without the financial safety net that a life insurance payout would have given them.

 We spoke with him about the feeling of helplessness that the loss of a breadwinner can bring, the struggle of paying his own way through college and law school, and the lingering feeling of financial uncertainty that’s still in the back of his family’s minds almost ten years later.